apache/cordova-docs/www/docs/en/3.0.0/cordova/contacts/contacts.md

 __Important privacy note:__ Collection and use of contact data raises important privacy issues.
-Your app's privacy policy should discuss how the app uses contact data and whether it is shared with any other parties.  <a href="Contact/contact.html">Contact</a> information is considered sensitive because it reveals the people with whom a person communicates.
+Your app's privacy policy should discuss how the app uses contact data and whether it is shared with any other parties.
+Contact information is considered sensitive because it reveals the people with whom a person communicates.
 Therefore, in addition to your app's privacy policy, you should strongly consider providing a just-in-time notice prior to your app accessing or using